ConservationColorado/conservationcolorado.github.io/content/en/blog/oauth2-intro/index.md

 2. OAuth provides a great user experience out of the box
 3. You don't have to store passwords (though you will still manage secrets)
 4. You can access specific user data without asking for any account-wide credentials

 ## What problems does OAuth solve?

 ### Sharing data before OAuth

-Before OAuth, to share say, pictures stored in your Google Photos with another service, you'd have to give them your credentials.
+Before OAuth (*Open Authorization*), to share say, pictures stored in your Google Photos with another service, you'd have to give them your credentials.
 That is, you would give someone other than Google your Google username and password!

 This is bad because: